The Green Lab

 Ana Ceci received her Bachelor's degree in psychology from Loyola Marymount University in 2004, and her Master of Science degree in Clinical Psychology from California Lutheran University (CLU) in 2007.
 After graduating she began working with the Integrated Substance Abuse Program (ISAP) at UCLA in November of 2007.
 At ISAP she was responsible for report writing, grant preparation, and data analysis.
 She is currently the primary study coordinator for Dr. Horan's studies including the REAP grant, ENCINO, and RDOC study.
 Ana Ceci is also responsible for the lab's imaging studies including Dr. Lee's SPSS, Dr. Green's VTP, and Dr. Quintana's O2T studies.

 Rachel is a 2017 cum laude graduate of Occidental College where she received her B.A. in psychology.
 As an undergraduate, Rachel worked as a research assistant at the USC Health, Emotion, and Addiction Laboratory at the Keck School of Medicine.
 She worked collecting and analyzing data with minority and vulnerable populations.
 Specifically, she looked at the intersection of mental health, health behavior, and drug addiction.
-Rachel aspires to earn a PhD in clinical psychology.
-She is currently a neuropsych tester for all Green Lab protocols.
+At the Green Lab, Rachel was a neuropsych tester for all protocols for two years.
+Currently, she is an intervention leader and recruiter for all protocols.
+Rachel aspires to earn a MSW and work in mental health clinics as a LCSW.

 Emily received her Bachelors of Arts in Psychology and Health: Science, Society, and Policy from Brandeis University in 2018.
 During her undergraduate career, she worked under Dr. Laura Germine in the Brain and Cognitive Health Technology Laboratory at McLean Hospital focusing on gaining normative data for the RDOC project using digital platforms.
 She also worked as a research assistant in Brandeis's Child and Research Development lab working on Post Traumatic Stress Disorder responses among Brandeis students.
 Emily aspires to further her education with a Ph.D in Clinical Psychology and is currently a neuropsych tester for all Green Lab protocols.